ssmirr/appdev-chapters/continuous-delivery.md

 ## A deeper dive into Git remotes

-First, let's do a deeper dive into Git "remotes".
+First, let's dive deeper into Git "remotes".

 Whenever we've been pushing code, we've been doing something like: